Shweta200126/Divvy-Bikes-Usage-Analysis/README.md

 • Time of day: Determine the busiest times of day by analyzing the number of trips starting or ending at different times.

-• User type: Compare the usage patterns of Customers and Subscribers to determine the difference in their usage patterns.
+• User type: Compare the usage patterns of Members and Casual riders to determine the difference in their usage patterns.

-• Gender and age: Analyze the gender and age of Subscribers to determine any demographic trends in bike usage.
+• Gender and age: Analyze the gender and age of Members to determine any demographic trends in bike usage.

 ## Visualization